Vancouver Grizzlies: Establishment

 To start playing, the team needed to have sold 12,500 season tickets with 50 percent payment prior to January 1, 1995.
 This was a number higher than that of the Canucks, and both Orlando Magic and Minnesota Timberwolves had seen problems reaching 10,000 during the 1989 expansion.
 On December 21, 1994, only about 10,000 tickets had been sold when Shoppers Drug Mart purchased the necessary 2,500 tickets to push the team over the limit, in a deal similar to what was necessary in Toronto.
 On March 7, 1995, the majority of the holding company was sold from Griffiths to Seattle-based John McCaw, Jr. Griffiths and McCaw, Jr. proceeded to create a parent company for the Canucks, Grizzlies and the General Motors Place, which at first was baptized Northwest Entertainment Group, but got renamed in August as Orca Bay Sports and Entertainment.
 Brian Winters was announced as head coach on 19 June.
 Winters had spent the past nine seasons as an assistant under Lenny Wilkens with the Atlanta Hawks and Cleveland Cavaliers.
 Prior to the draft, the team signed free agent Kevin Pritchard, the team's first player.

 Five days later, the Grizzlies and Raptors attended the 1995 NBA expansion draft.
 Each of the 27 NBA teams could protect eight of their players, and the two expansion teams could select one unprotected player from each team.
 Vancouver won the coin flip, and opted for a better position in the upcoming draft, allowing the Raptors the first pick.
 Vancouver's first pick was Knicks' point guard Greg Anthony; other top players were guards Byron Scott and Gerald Wilkins, and swingman Blue Edwards.
-The team also selected forward Kenny Gattison, center Benoit Benjamin, forward Larry Stewart, Rodney Dent, Antonio Harvey, Reggie Slater, Trevor Ruffin, Derrick Phelps and Doug Edwards.
+The team also selected forward Kenny Gattison, centre Benoit Benjamin, forward Larry Stewart, Rodney Dent, Antonio Harvey, Reggie Slater, Trevor Ruffin, Derrick Phelps and Doug Edwards.

 Both the Canadian teams were hampered by the NBA's decision to deny them one of the top five picks in the draft.
 The teams would not be allowed a top draft pick in the following three seasons, even if they should win the lottery.
 The teams were also hindered from using their full salary cap the first two seasons.
-In the first draft, the Grizzlies were sixth and selected center Bryant Reeves.
+In the first draft, the Grizzlies were sixth and selected centre Bryant Reeves.
 Although a solid player, he failed both at carrying the team and, lacking creative style, did not help draw up attendance.